What Is 20 In Fraction

 Understanding Fractions: A Quick Recap

 Before we tackle the representation of 20 as a fraction, let's refresh our understanding of fractions.
 A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
-For example, in the fraction 1/2 (one-half), the numerator is 1 and the denominator is 2, signifying one part out of two equal parts.
+Take this: in the fraction 1/2 (one-half), the numerator is 1 and the denominator is 2, signifying one part out of two equal parts.

 Representing 20 as a Fraction: The Basic Approach